InsightDataScience/pegasus/Devs/README.md

 ![ChooseInstance] (/images/ChooseInstance.png)
 ![InstanceDetails] (/images/InstanceDetails.png)

-### Nothing here needs changing unless you wish the change the default storage size per instance
+### Nothing here needs changing unless you wish to change the default storage size per instance
 ![AddStorage] (/images/AddStorage.png)

 ### Give a unique name for your instances otherwise they'll be lost among your other instances